 Figure 1: 3D super-resolution microscopy allows dissecting the molecular organisation of chromosome axes (green/cyan) and the synaptonemal complex (magenta/purple) that assembles between two homologous chromosomes (gray) within the germline of C. elegans.

 The Köhler group studies how chromatin is organised during meiosis to allow for the production of haploid gametes from diploid precursor cells.

 Previous and current research

 Despite its wide conservation and its central role in meiosis, little is known about the molecular organization of the synaptonemal complex.
 Taking advantage of genome editing and single-molecule localization microscopy, we have recently revealed the three-dimensional architecture of this complex in the model organism C. elegans (Fig. 1).
-The model its molecular organization gives unique insight into how the synaptonemal complex might contribute to the genome wide regulation of crossover formation.
+The model of its molecular organization gives unique insight into how the synaptonemal complex might contribute to the genome wide regulation of crossover formation.

 Future projects and goals

 We now focus on the mechanisms that govern the formation of the synaptonemal complex and its role in chromatin organization.
 In particular, we are interested in the role of the synaptonemal complex in the regulation of crossover formation.
 We will investigate how the synaptonemal complex may limit the number and distribution of crossover recombination events.
 To address this question, we will take advantage of next generation sequencing, genome editing and state-of-the art imaging techniques.